kichong/Ether-Flow/README.md

     truffle test
 ```

-Copy seedwords or mnemonic from Ganache-CLI.
+Copy seedwords/ mnemonic from Ganache-CLI.

-Open browser with metamask, log into metamask with above copied seed words, set it to a private network (localhost 8545).
+Open browser with metamask, log into metamask with above copied seed words, set metamask to a private network (localhost 8545).

 Run the frontend on http://localhost:3000).